 In some states, the lender is allowed to sue the homeowner, either in the foreclosure action itself or in a separate suit (depending on state law), for this difference and obtain a "deficiency judgment."
 A deficiency judgment is a personal court judgment against the borrower.
 The deficiency judgment allows the lender to collect the debt through regular collection methods, like garnishing the borrower’s wages or levying a bank account.

 In California, a deficiency judgment is not allowed following a nonjudicial foreclosure.
-Cal.
+(Cal.
 Code Civ.
-Proc. § 580d.
+Proc. § 580d).
 Almost all residential foreclosures are nonjudicial foreclosures in California.
-(However, if you have a second or third mortgage, or a HELOC, in certain circumstances you may face a lawsuit from one of those lenders.)
+(But if you have a second or third mortgage, or a HELOC, in certain circumstances you might face a lawsuit from one of those lenders.)

-A deficiency judgment is allowed with a judicial foreclosure; however, lender may not obtain a deficiency judgment if:
+A deficiency judgment is allowed with a judicial foreclosure; but, a lender may not get a deficiency judgment if: